-The final regulation was published in the Federal Register on Friday, link here.
+The final regulation was published in the Federal Register, link here.

 - Salary threshold for administrative, executive and professional employees (the "white collar" exemptions) will now be $684/week, or $35,568/year.
 This will replace the current threshold of $455.00/week or $23,660/year (in place since 2004).

 - The Highly Compensated Employee threshold will go from $100,000 (in place since 2004) to $107,432.00.

 - There are NO changes to the duties test.